Mahindra & Mahindra Financial Services Limited

 Mahindra & Mahindra Financial Services Limited (MMFSL) is an Indian rural non-banking financial company headquartered in Mumbai.
 It is amongst the top tractor financers in India, with 1000+ offices across the country.

 Mahindra Finance started on 1 January 1991, as Maxi Motors Financial Services Limited.
 They received the certificate of commencement of business on 19 February 1991.
 On 3 November 1992, Mahindra Finance changed their name to Mahindra & Mahindra Financial Services Limited.
 Mahindra Finance is registered with the Reserve Bank of India as an asset finance, deposit taking NBFC.

-In 1993 it commenced financing M&M Utility vehicles and in 1995 started its first branch outside Mumbai, in Jaipur.
-The company began financing Non M&M vehicles in 2002 and got into the business of financing commercial vehicles and construction equipment in 2009.
+In 1993 it commenced financing M&M utility vehicles and in 1995 started its first branch outside Mumbai, in Jaipur.
+The company began financing non-M&M vehicles in 2002 and got into the business of financing commercial vehicles and construction equipment in 2009.
 In 2011 they had a joint venture with Rabobank subsidiary for tractor financing in the US and consolidated the product portfolio by introducing small and medium enterprises (SME) financing.

 Corporate affairs

-As of November 2018, Ramesh Iyer is the Vice Chairman & President of Mahindra Financial Service Sector.
+As of November 2018, Ramesh Iyer is the Vice Chairman and President of Mahindra Financial Service Sector.

 Products and services

 Vehicle financing

-Vehicle Financing: Auto and utility vehicles, tractors, cars, commercial vehicles and construction equipment.
+Vehicle financing includes auto and utility vehicles, tractors, cars, commercial vehicles and construction equipment.

-Pre-owned vehicle financing: Loans for used cars, multi-utility vehicles, tractors and commercial vehicle.
+Pre-owned vehicle financing includes loans for used cars, multi-utility vehicles, tractors and commercial vehicle.

 SME financing

-Loans for varied purposes like project finance, equipment finance and working capital finance.
+Loans are offered for varied purposes like project finance, equipment finance and working capital finance.

 Housing finance

-Finances rural and semi-urban population to build houses.
+MMFSL finances the rural and semi-urban population to build houses.